Quantum tunneling of composite object coupled with quantized radiation field: Introduction

-Finally, due to the increasing interest in the studies of gravitational decoherence \cite{penrose, diosi, ble, cisco2}, instead of the coupling with the photon field discussed in the previous sections, we also address the case where the internal degrees of freedom of the object is coupled with the quantized gravitational radiation field by its emission of gravitational waves, and problems which can arse when the photon field is replaced by gravity (Sec. \ref{gravity}).
+This article deals largely with the photon radiation field.
+However, since the studies of gravitational decoherence have attracted increasing interest recently \cite{penrose, diosi, ble, cisco2, mari} and electromagnetism and linearized gravity can be treated similarly, we provide section \ref{gravity} which addresses the case where the quadrupole moment of the object is coupled with the quantized gravitational radiation field by emission of gravitational waves.
+Finally we briefly discuss the case where one introduces the Lorenz gauge and the false loss of coherence observed in the gauge, and the problem of quantum gravity which arises when the field is replaced by gravity in section \ref{lorenzgauge}.

 Units are chosen throughout such that $c=\hbar=1$.